ImageMagick/Usage-Markdown/color_mods/index.md

 While '`Catrom`' will smooth out the color changes.
 Finally '`Spline`' will blur the colors, and may not generate any of the colors in the given CLUT.

-To avoid interpolation problems, or better define the color gradients, the best idea is to use much longer LUT.
+To avoid interpolation problems, or better define the color gradients, the best idea is to use a much longer LUT.
 Ideally this should cover the full range of possible intensity values.
 For ImageMagick Q16 (compiled with 16 bit quality) that requires a LUT to have a height of 65536 pixels.
 But [Pixel Interpolation](../misc/#interpolate) allows you to use a more reasonable LUT gradient image of 500 pixels suitable for most image re-coloring tasks.